-"George's paintings spring from a belief in the power and cultural force of pattern - a faith that decorative forms carry as much cultural voltage, speak as powerfully, as any other kind of image”.
-(1)
+"George's paintings spring from a belief in the power and cultural force of pattern - a faith that decorative forms carry as much cultural voltage, speak as powerfully, as any other kind of image”.1

-Darryn George’s paintings require layers of translations on multiple levels: visual, literal, linguistic, symbolic.
-As he ‘embodies’ the text in his paintings, George simultaneously abstracts words and letters to systems of colours and geometries.
-Optical illusions stem from his considered use of advancing and recessive colours, blurred outlines, and subtle patterning.
-Certain forms are imbued with a personal symbolism and others relate to his experience of his Christian faith.
+In his paintings, Darryn George (Ngāpuhi) invites layers of translations; visual, literal, linguistic, symbolic.
+He simultaneously embodies and abstracts text in his paintings, shifting words and letters into systems of colours and geometries.
+Optical illusions stem from his considered use of colours, blurred outlines, and subtle patterning, resulting in advancing and recessive planes.
+Some forms are imbued with a personal symbolism and others widely relatable embodying his Christian faith.

-“Colour and pattern are themes featured consistently in George's practice, while a dynamic rapport between American abstraction, Maori heritage and Christian values, and influence of computer technology on are continues to evolve”.
-(2)
+“Colour and pattern are themes featured consistently in George's practice, while a dynamic rapport between American abstraction, Maori heritage and Christian values, and influence of computer technology on art continues to evolve.”2

-After completing a Bachelor of Fine Arts at Canterbury University, George went on to gain a Graduate Diploma in Teaching at Christchurch College of Education, and then a Master in Fine Art (painting) from the Royal Melbourne Institute of Technology.
-He has exhibited regularly in solo and group exhibitions around New Zealand and Australia including Adam Art Gallery, Wellington, Wellington City Art Gallery and the Canterbury Museum.
+After completing a Bachelor of Fine Arts at Canterbury University, George went on to gain a Graduate Diploma in Teaching, and then a Master in Fine Art from the Royal Melbourne Institute of Technology.
+He has worked as an educator, and exhibited regularly in solo and group exhibitions around New Zealand and Australia including Adam Art Gallery, Wellington, Wellington City Art Gallery and the Canterbury Museum.
 In 2013 George was invited to participate in Personal Structures, a collateral event to the 2013 Venice Biennale.
-A book featuring paintings from 2004-2010 titled Darryn George was published by Mihi Publishing in 2010.
+In 2020 he was the 2nd Award winner in the 29th Annual Wallace Art Awards.